jcarver989/sinatra-rest-json/README.md

 }
 ```

-You can pass in any ruby object that has a call method whic returns a value (e.g. proc or lambda).
+You can pass in any ruby object that has a call method which returns a value (e.g. proc or lambda).
 Naturally you can drop in whatever authentication you'd like